nrinaudo/nrinaudo.github.com/_optics/configpath.md

 * a key that you expect to be a `Section` might be a `Value`, or vice versa.
 * a key that you expect to find doesn't exist.

 This sounds a lot like the kind of problems the optics we've developed so far could alleviate.
-Note that `Map` isn't really an ADT though - as the presence and absence of keys is not known a compile-time; it's an entirely dynamic structure.
+Note that `Map` isn't really an ADT though - `Config` is not an ADT but "simply" an immutable, nested data structure.

 Let's see how far we get with the tools we've created.